Arancini balls are as far as I am concerned one of the worlds finest leftover recipes, perfect crisp leftover risotto rice balls!

 - Salt and Pepper to Taste

-- Repeat with the remaining risotto, this should make 6 balls, set aside in the refrigerator whilst you prepare the sauce.
+- Repeat with the remaining risotto, this will make 6 balls, set aside in the refrigerator whilst you prepare the sauce.

-- Add in the tomato passata, tomato puree and oregano then allow too cook for a further 5 minutes.
+- Pour in the tomato passata, tomato puree and oregano then allow to cook for a further 5 minutes.

 - Add salt and pepper to taste and I like to then blitz my sauce in a blender and pass through a fine sieve but this is optional.

-- If you are blitzing your sauce return it to the pan and reduce to a texture you are happy with, this should take about 5 minutes depending on preference when ready set a side to warm up when ready to serve.
+- If you are blitzing your sauce return it to the pan and reduce to a texture you are happy with.

 - Now heat your deep fat fryer or oil in a pan to 160°C or 320°F.

-- Now panne the Arancini by rolling them in the seasoned flour, then into the beaten egg and then into the bread crumbs.
+- Panne the Arancini by rolling them in the seasoned flour, then into the beaten egg and then into the bread crumbs.

-- Then take the Arancini balls and fry them in the hot oil until golden brown which should take about 8-10 minutes, you may need to do this in batches.
+- Then take the rice balls and fry them in the hot oil until golden brown which should take about 8-10 minutes, you may need to do this in batches.